SysKitTeam/docs-bp/monitoring-and-logging/restrict-trace-log-disk-space-usage.md

 ---
-Title:Restrict Trace Log Disk Space Usage Author:Aleksandar Draskovic
+Title: Restrict Trace Log Disk Space Usage
+Author: Aleksandar Draskovic
-Description:This article describes how this check determines whether the maximum amount of disk space allocated for the SharePoint log files is defined
+Description: This article describes how this check determines whether the maximum amount of disk space allocated for the SharePoint log files is defined
-Date:20/6/17
+Date: 20/6/17
 ---
 ### Issue description